henriksson-lab/hmmer-pure-rs/README.md

 Original-code snapshot used for translation/parity work: HMMER git commit `9acd8b6758a0ca5d21db6d167e0277484341929b`.

-* 2026-04-22: The code has passed current methods of testing and **careful use on real data is possible**.
-Up to 4x faster in some cases, which is concerning(!), but obvious reasons for why this might be wrong has at least been checked
+* 2026-04-27: The code has passed current methods of testing and **careful use on real data is possible**.
+Up to 4x faster in some cases (see benchmarks; sounds too good to be true)

 ## This is an LLM-mediated faithful (hopefully) translation, not the original code!